piyushgurjar1/QR-App/README.md

 ### 🔹 Key Features:
 - **Child Registration:** Parents can register their child and generate a unique QR code.
-- **QR Code Scanning:** Caretakers scan the child's QR code to trigger a notification.
+- **QR Code Scanning:** teacher scan the child's QR code to trigger a notification.
 - **Push Notifications:** Parents receive push notifications when their child is ready for pickup.

 ---